marnelfr/back-to-laravel/README.md

 to populate our tables.\
 They are located in the **database directory** and to use them, we need to fill the ``definition()`` method.\
-Now, inside à factory, it's possible to call another factory. in order to create our fake data according to their relationship.
+Now, inside a factory, it's possible to call another factory in order to create our fake data according to their relationship.
+But the sub-factory used here should be created first.

 But from inside our seed, we can also overwrite some of those relationship factory in order to make multiple article be created by a unique user